defcon1one1/BankApp/README.md

 ## How to run
   1. Change "ConnectionString:Default" in `appsettings.json` value to your valid connection string and ports in `./Properties/launchSettings.json`
-  2. Database should be initiated in `DatabaseSeeder.cs` with default two Customers with usernames: "johnsmith" and "janedoe" with passwords "pass123" for both.
+  2. Database should be initiated in `DatabaseSeeder.cs` with default two Customers with usernames: `johnsmith` and `janedoe` with passwords `pass123` for both.
 ## Actions
-  `POST api/customer/` - in order to login `LoginRequest` in the body is needed:
+  `POST api/customer/` - in order to login `LoginRequest` object in the request body is needed:
   ```
   {
     "username": "johnsmith",